It's All True (Junior Boys album): Release

 On March 11, 2011, Junior Boys announced they were releasing their fourth studio album.

 Critical reception

 It's All True was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 78 based on 30 reviews.
 Aggregate website AnyDecentMusic? gave the release a 7.5 out of 10 based on a critical consensus of 29 reviews.

-In a review for AllMusic, critic reviewer Andy Kellman wrote: "For all the sonic shimmer, not much exposure is needed to realize that the album concerns an embittering relationship.
+In a review for AllMusic, critic Andy Kellman wrote: "For all the sonic shimmer, not much exposure is needed to realize that the album concerns an embittering relationship.
 The duo’s sound is remarkably amorphous, inviting countless comparisons and context placements across several decades and styles."